bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/index.md

 - __Assignments:__ There are 7 assignments throughout the semester (one every two weeks).
 Each assignment consists of O(1)  problems for which you will be asked to come up with efficient algorithms.
 Expect the problems in the assignments to be hard, but fun.

-- Exams: There no exams.
+- Exams: There are no exams.

 The final grade will be computed based on the 12 pre-checks , 14 quizzes and 7 assignments as follows: